-Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
+• Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
 From time to time, Blue Cross and Blue Shield may change this list of non-covered drugs and supplies.
-When a material change is made to this list of non-covered drugs and supplies, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
-For more information, you can call the Blue Cross and Blue Shield customer service office.
+When a material change is made to this list of non-covered drugs and supplies.
+When a material change is made to this list of non-covered drugs and supplies.
+When a material change is made to the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
+For more information, you can call the Blue Cross and Blue

+Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.